ecosyste-ms/diff/DEVELOPMENT.md

 `bundle exec sidekiq`

 You can also view the status of the workers and their queues from the web interface http://localhost:3000/sidekiq

+### Docker

+If you're using docker you can start the task by running:

+`docker compose exec app sh`

+to get into the container, and then:

+`bundle exec sidekiq`

 ## Deployment